We provide all employees the opportunity to build and advance their career.

 CGAP is an international personnel dispatch policy shared by our Group companies, and personnel assignment policies in each respective region are based on it.
 Combining these policies allows us to further promote personnel exchanges and to share basic philosophies and structures, while providing for flexibility in dealing with the special characteristics of each region, such as laws and culture.

 For example, in Europe and the United States we have the US/Europe Exchange Program, which enables employees with at least three years of service to participate in a personnel exchange for a period of one year, and in Asia we have the ASIA CGAP, which is a one-year training program in Europe and the United States for developing executive management candidates from Asia.

 As of the end of 2018, a total of 1,262 employees were deployed on international assignments under these programs.

 In order to help employees acquire language and international business skills, Canon Inc. has established a system to allow employees to gain overseas work experience early in their careers.

-The Overseas Study Program for Technicians is intended to develop engineers and technicians who can function internationally, as well as enable them to acquire skills that they can use to contribute to Canon’s core businesses in the future.
-This program began in 1984, and up to the end of 2017, a total of 114 employees had participated in the program, studying at universities in the US and Europe.
-In line with our strategy to improve our R&D organization in the US and Europe, we plan to select approximately 10 employees each year for overseas study.
+The Overseas Study Program for Technicians is intended to develop engineers and technicians who can function internationally, as well as enable them to acquire skills that they can use to contribute to Canon's core businesses in the future.
+This program began in 1984, and up to the end of 2018, a total of 116 employees had participated in the program, studying at universities abroad.
+In line with our strategy to improve our R&D organization in the United States and Europe, we plan to select several employees each year for overseas study.